James F. Byrnes: Governor of South Carolina

-Byrnes was initially seen as a relative moderate on race issues.
+Byrnes was initially seen as a relatively moderate on race issues.
 Recognizing that the South could not continue with its entrenched segregationist policies much longer but fearing that Congress would impose sweeping change upon the South, he opted for a course of change from within.
-To that end, he sought to fulfill at last the "separate but equal" policy that the South had put forward in Supreme Court civil rights cases, particularly in regard to public education.
+To that end, he sought to fulfill at last the "separate but equal" policy that the South had advanced in Supreme Court civil rights cases, particularly regarding public education.
 Byrnes poured state money into improving black schools, buying new textbooks and new buses, and hiring additional teachers.
 He also sought to curb the power of the Ku Klux Klan by passing a law that prohibited adults from wearing a mask in public on any day other than Halloween; he knew that many Klansmen feared exposure and would not appear in public in their robes unless their faces were hidden as well.
 Byrnes hoped to make South Carolina an example for other Southern states to follow in modifying their "Jim Crow" policies.
 Nonetheless, the NAACP sued South Carolina to force the state to desegregate its schools.
-Byrnes requested Kansas, a Midwestern state that also segregated its schools, to provide an amicus curiae brief in supporting the right of a state to segregate its schools.
+Byrnes requested Kansas, a Midwestern state that also segregated its schools, to provide an amicus curiae brief in support of the right of a state to segregate its schools.
 That gave the NAACP's lawyer, Thurgood Marshall, the idea to shift the suit from South Carolina over to Kansas, which led directly to Brown v.
 Board of Education, a decision that Byrnes vigorously criticized.

 The South Carolina Constitution then barred governors from immediate re-election, so Byrnes retired from active political life after the 1954 election.